squiddingme/UdonAirtime/README.md

 Also, check [here](https://github.com/squiddingme/UdonAirtimeBlenderExport) for a Blender addon that converts bézier curves from Blender to UdonAirtime.

 ## Basic Setup
-1. Import VRChat SDK3 to project (or use the [Creator Companion](https://vrchat.com/home/download))
+1. Use [Creator Companion](https://vrchat.com/home/download)) to create or upgrade project
-2. Don't forget to let the SDK set up your layers and collision matrix
-3. Import [UdonSharp](https://github.com/MerlinVR/UdonSharp) to project (or use the [Creator Companion](https://vrchat.com/home/download))
+3. Import UdonSharp to project using the [Creator Companion](https://vrchat.com/home/download))
 4. (Optional) Import [CyanPlayerObjectPool](https://github.com/CyanLaser/CyanPlayerObjectPool/releases) to project to use the PooledPlayerController, which allows everyone to see each other's effects and sounds
 5. Import UdonAirtime package to project